Myanmar

 Aid in Danger

 Local non-governmental organisations providing emergency medical assistance and funeral services have been attacked and obstructed from aiding injured protesters.
-Aid volunteers were injured, arrested and in some cases shot and killed by military and police forces whilst assisting injured protesters.
+Aid volunteers have been injured, arrested and in some cases shot and killed by military and police forces whilst assisting injured protesters.
 In Ayeyarwady, Mandalay and Yangon regions volunteer ambulances were shot at and damaged or destroyed whilst responding to injured civilians.
 LNGO offices were also raided and stored medical supplies looted by military and police forces.
-Data
+Insecurity Insight monitors such violence.
+Our data is available for download here.

 Education

 Teachers have been arrested, injured, and shot and killed for their involvement or support of anti-coup protests.
-A number of schools and universities were also occupied by military forces
+A number of schools and universities have also been occupied by military forces.

 Throughout the country, students have led many anti-coup protests which has resulted in them becoming a target during violent crackdowns by armed military and police forces.
-Students have been arrested, injured, and in some instances shot and killed, during protests in Ayeyarwady, Bago, Chin, Kachin, Kayah, Magway, Mandalay, Mon, Sagaing, Shan, Tanintharyi and Yangon states.
-Data
+Students have been arrested, injured, and in some instances shot and killed during protests in Ayeyarwady, Bago, Chin, Kachin, Kayah, Magway, Mandalay, Mon, Sagaing, Shan, Tanintharyi and Yangon states.
+Insecurity Insight monitors such attacks on education.
+Our data can be downloaded here.